svitio-company/image-replicator/README.md

 A Kubernetes Validating Admission Webhook built with Bun that validates container images exist in registries and replicates them to a target registry before allowing pods to be created.

+## Use Cases

+### Development Cluster Image Tracking
+Your dev cluster isn't air-gapped but you want to catch all images being deployed, even when hardcoded in system components like monitoring agents, CNI plugins, or operators.
+Image Replicator logs every image reference passing through the cluster, giving you a complete inventory.

+### Air-Gapped Production Environments
+Replicate all container images to your internal registry before pods can start.
+Perfect for secure environments where external registry access is blocked by firewall rules or network policies.

 ## Features

 - **Image Existence Validation**: Verifies all container images exist in their registries before pods are scheduled